eSolia/blog.esolia.pro/src/posts/20250409-battery-health-en.md

 </figure>

 ## 2. Generate Battery Report
 You will see the black screen pops up.
-Input below command and press Enter.
+Input the below command and press Enter.

 ```powershell
 PS c:\> powercfg/batteryreport
 ```

 <figure class="flex flex-col justify-start items-left">
   <img alt="Screenshot of Typing a command into the Command Prompt" src="/uploads/202503e-laptop-battery-health-en(2).png" width="600px" transform-images="avif webp png jpeg 600@2">
 </figure>

 Once the command is entered, Command Prompt tells you that the battery report has been generated.

-Just copy the folder path displayed on this black window and paste it to Explorer using Ctrl + C (Copy) & Ctrl + V (Paste)

 > [!TIP]
 > Just copy the folder path displayed on this black window and paste it to Explorer using<kbd>Ctrl</kbd> + <kbd>C</kbd> & <kbd>Ctrl</kbd> + <kbd>V</kbd>